MagiX7/Zenit/README.md

 Besides that, another goal to achieve is to keep the tool as simple as possible, allowing the user to have a better experience when using it.

+## Controls
+### Nodes Panel
+- Right click to open the creation popup.
+- Left click to move nodes, multiple selection and create links.
+- To move the camera, press the mouse wheel button and move the mouse.
+- Mouse wheel to zoom in and out.
+- When changing the name of a node, left click outside of it to exit name editing mode.
+- Delete key to delete nodes or links.

+### 3D Preview
+- Left click to rotate the model.
+- Mouse wheel to zoom in or out.

 ## Dependencies

 The dependencies Zenit uses are: